golang/proposal/design/draft-workspace.md

 module that transitively requires the others, if it exists, and replace the dependencies.
 But they then need to remember to not check in the replace and always need to run their go commands from that designated module.

-The issue of maintaining user-specific replaces in `go.mod` files was brought up in [Issue #26640](https://golang.org/issue/26640).
-It proposes an alternative `go.mod.local` file so that local changes to the go.mod file could be made adding replaces without needing to risk local changes being committed in `go.mod` itself.
-The `go.work` file provides users a place to put many of the local changes that would be put in teh proposed `go.mod.local` file.

 ##### Example